yr5913/school-web-app/README.md

 67. Implemented pagination using pageable interface to display messages
 68. Usage of @Query for custom queries in JPA, used both JPQL Query and Native Query
 69. Using @Query, @Modifying and @Transactional in JPA to update data
-70. Using @NamedQuery and @NativeNamedQuery
+70. Using @NamedQuery
+71. using @NamedNativeQuery, spring doesn't support dynamic sorting if we use Named native query